-For more than a century, Magee-Womens Hospital of UPMC has been caring for women through all stages of their lives.
+For more than a century, UPMC Magee-Womens Hospital has been caring for women through all stages of their lives.
 One of the nation’s top hospitals specializing in women, Magee combines a wealth of specialty services with a traditional focus on gynecologic and obstetric services.
 Long renowned for its services to women, Magee also offers a wide range of care to men as well.
 A full service hospital, Magee offers services for both men and women including cardiology, geriatrics, urology, bone and joint, bariatric surgery and spine, to name a few.

 All residents must be eligible for pharmacist licensure in the Commonwealth of Pennsylvania.
 Applications for Pharmacist License and Intern Registration are available.

 Pennsylvania requires 1500 registered intern hours in order to be eligible for licensure.
 Of the 1500 hours, only 1000 hours can be obtained through an academic program.
 That is, 500 intern hours must be obtained outside of school.
 These 1500 intern hours must be registered with a state board of pharmacy to count toward licensure in Pennsylvania.
 If you have not yet started registering hours with your state board of pharmacy, we encourage you to do so as soon as possible in order to be eligible for Pennsylvania licensure.
 We also encourage you to review your own state's rules regarding the registration, reporting and transfer of intern hours.
 Please do not hesitate to discuss any questions you have regarding licensure with individual program directors.

 Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by January 15th.
 An on-site interview is required.

 This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.